Manual Installation Guide

 Once you've got OpenMW installed and are able to run vanilla Morrowind, you can also take a look at the various settings.
 Some settings are available directly in the launcher and others must be added to your settings.cfg file.
 It is vitally important that you DO NOT edit the settings.cfg file while the launcher is open, and also DO NOT open the launcher while the settings.cfg file is still open.

-Your User Settings
+Set Your Site Settings

-Below those fields there is a checkbox you can check if you want to opt-in to the development build mods which take advantage of OpenMW's latest features in development.
+Below those fields there is a checkbox you can check if you want to opt-in to the development build mods that take advantage of OpenMW's latest features in development.
 Please be mindful that the development build and any development build mods may contain bugs or otherwise negatively impact your experience.
 By default, users are opted out of any development build mods.

 There are also options to toggle the website's built-in Dark and Light modes, or to clear your site data if the need arises.